Eczema

 eczema treatment singapore - eczema flare-ups on hands

-No laboratory tests are necessary to diagnose eczema, though doctors may also order skin patch and blood tests to rule out other skin disorders, as well as determine which chemicals are triggering attacks and worsening flare-ups.
+Generally, no laboratory tests are necessary to diagnose eczema, though doctors may also order skin tests and blood tests to rule out other skin disorders, as well as determine which substances may be causing the eczema or flare up of the condition.

-• Topical or systemic corticosteroids – These have anti-inflammatory properties that help reduce itchiness and skin inflammation.
+• Corticosteroids help reduce itchiness and skin inflammation.
 They are available in the form of a cream, an injection or pills.

-• Antibiotics – These are prescribed if the eczema is secondarily infected by bacteria.
+• Antibiotics are prescribed if the eczema is secondarily infected by bacteria.

-• Topical calcineurin inhibitors – These drugs such as tacrolimus and pimecrolimus suppress the skin immune system and help clear the eczema.
-They can also be used as long term maintenance therapy.
+• Topical calcineurin inhibitors work by blocking a specific protein in the immune system of the skin that causes inflammation and itch.
+This help to clear the eczema.
+They can also be used as long-term maintenance therapy.

-• Phototherapy – narrow band ultraviolet B phototherapy is a safe treatment for atopic dermatitis and this is available at our clinic.
+• Phototherapy such as narrowband ultraviolet B phototherapy is a kind of light treatment that is safe for treatment of atopic dermatitis.
+This is available at our clinic.

 The following tips can help reduce symptoms of eczema and prevent flare-ups:

-• Avoid food, chemicals and materials that trigger or worsen symptoms.
+• Identify and avoid food, chemicals and materials that trigger or worsen symptoms.

-• Keep the skin hydrated by applying eczema-friendly lotions and moisturizers.
+• Keep the skin hydrated by applying eczema-friendly lotions and moisturisers.

 • Protect any cracked skin or wounds to prevent infections.